 Surge brakes are hydraulic, and use the trailer’s natural momentum to actuate the brakes.
 When you step on the brake in your tow vehicle and slow down, the trailer pushes against the hitch and presses a hydraulic cylinder.
 The more you slow down the vehicle, the more pressure on the trailer brakes.
 When they are adjusted properly, surge brakes are smooth and easy to work with.
 The downside is that you cannot separately actuate the trailer brakes if the trailer is swaying.

 Air brakes use compressed air to actuate the brakes, and they require extensive additions to the tow vehicle, including compressors and valves to control the air pressure and flow.
 Since these are quite rare in recreational towing, air brakes are not covered in this series.

-Electric brakes are more simple than surge brakes, but they require a brake controller in the cabin of the tow vehicle.
-Electric brakes use electromagnets to actuate the drum brakes, and you control the electricity to the brakes with the brake controller and the brake light circuit on your vehicle.
+Electric brakes are more simple than surge brakes, but they require a brake controller in the cab of the tow vehicle.
+Electric brakes use electromagnets to actuate the drum brakes, and the operator can control the power to the brakes with the brake controller and the brake light circuit on your vehicle.
 Electric brakes work very well when adjusted properly, and you can also reach over with your hand and use the brake controller to apply a small amount of braking force if the trailer begins swaying.
 That’s handy when descending hills, in high winds, and when you’re being passed by large 18-wheelers.

 About Trailer Brake Controllers